Placeholder-Software/Dissonance/docs/Basics/Quick-Start-Photon-Bolt.md

 Before beginning this tutorial, please refer to the [installation guide](Getting-Started.md) to learn how to install Dissonance into your project.

 A demo scene for this tutorial can be found in the `Dissonance/Integrations/PhotonBolt/Demo` folder.

-Be sure to read the README in the demo folder, as the demo will not initially compile until you have configured BOLT.
+## Setup BOLT

+Photon BOLT requires defining the packet types it can send and receive in the Unity editor.
+Add two new Events (both with no properties):
+ * DissonanceToClient
+ * DissonanceToServer

+For the Demo scene to correctly synchronise player positions you will also need to add a new "State", details of this are in the README in the demo folder.

 ## Step 1: Dissonance Comms Object